DirtyHarryLYL/HAKE/README.md

 More details about the format are shown in [Dataset format](Annotations/README.md).

 ### Images
-you could download the corresponding images following [this](https://github.com/DirtyHarryLYL/HAKE/tree/master/Images#download-images-for-hake).
+You could download the corresponding images following [this](https://github.com/DirtyHarryLYL/HAKE/tree/master/Images#download-images-for-hake).

 ### Extra 40 verb categories